 For example, nickel mixed with gold in the gold plate makes the whole object magnetic, even though it’s only nickel being magnetized.

-Is Gold Jewelry Magnetic?
+Is Pure Gold Jewelry Magnetic?

-No, pure gold is not magnetic.
-This means pure-gold jewelry is also not magnetic.
 However, pure gold jewelry is virtually non existent because yellow gold is extremely malleable and ductile precious metal that’s not suitable for jewelry making.

 Is Gold Titanium Alloy Magnetic?